buttonsrtoys/registrar/README.md

 ## That's it!

-The [example app](https://github.com/buttonsrtoys/registrar/tree/main/example) shows much of the above functionality.
+The [example app](https://github.com/buttonsrtoys/registrar/tree/main/example) shows much of the functionality discussed above.

 If you have questions or suggestions on anything `registrar`, please do not hesitate to contact me.